dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

 The ``--path`` parameter can be either an absolute or relative directory.

-Please note that all files referenced in `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_, are checked relative to the path paramter, unless the path paramter ends in ``.github``, in this case all files referenced in  `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ are checked relative to the parent of the path parameter.
+Please note that all files referenced in `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_, are checked relative to the path parameter, unless the path parameter ends in ``.github``, in this case all files referenced in  `.dockstore.yml <https://docs.dockstore.org/en/stable/dictionary.html?highlight=.dockstore.yml#dict-dockstore-yml>`_ are checked relative to the parent of the path parameter.

 For example if ``./my/awesome/workflow/.dockstore.yml`` contained the following,